 Option 2- Cabins (including bathhouse)- There are 13 screened, unheated cabins at a cost of $65 per day, per cabin.
 Seven cabins have a capacity of six to eight people, three have a capacity of 10 to 12 people, and two have a capacity of 10 to 14 people.
 A minimum of three cabins must be rented.

 Option 3- Hiawatha Dining Hall (including bathhouse)- A heated commercial kitchen and dining facility for up to 130 people at a cost of $275 per day.
-Two bathrooms (each with a shower) are also included in the facility.
+Two bathrooms (one with a shower) are also included in the facility.
 There is a walk-in cooler, a chest freezer, upright freezer, refrigerator, commercial dishwasher, six-burner range, grill, and double oven as well as pots, pans, plates, silverware, and other cooking utensils.

 Option 4- Health Center (including bathhouse)- Heated, insulated infirmary with two bedrooms, living room, a bathroom and shower, and a full kitchen at a cost of $125 per day.
 Can sleep up to six people.